will62794/will62794.github.io/_posts/2026-04-03-autonomous-protocol-proofs.markdown

   </div>
 </div>

- The invariant consists of 12 smaller lemma invariants, and is unable to be automatically verified by the TLA+ proof system (TLAPS).
-You can try to use TLC (for tiny protocols) or [Apalache](https://apalache-mc.org/) for verifying the correctness for finite versions of the protocol (e.g. finite number of nodes), but none of these give you a full, general proof of correctness.
+ The invariant consists of 12 smaller lemma invariants (definitions found [here](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft.tla#L270-L395)), and cannot be automatically verified by the TLA+ proof system (TLAPS).
+You can try to use TLC (for tiny protocols) or [Apalache](https://apalache-mc.org/) for verifying the correctness for finite versions of the protocol (e.g. finite number of nodes), but none of these give you a full, general machine-checked proof of correctness.

-In recent experiments re-checking these proofs, the latest Claude models (Opus 4.6) appear to do an excellent job of automatically writing TLAPS proofs for this.
+In recent experiments when re-checking these proofs, the latest Claude models (Opus 4.6) appeared to do an excellent job of automatically writing TLAPS proofs for this.
 In the past, and from direct experience working on this during older research projects, this was typically at least weeks or months of effort for a highly capable master's or PhD student.
-It is incredibly tedious, meticulous, and mentally taxing work for humans to carry out, and can just be a huge time sink for dubious value.
+It is meticulous and mentally taxing work for humans to carry out, and can be a huge time sink.

-We can give our candidate inductive invariant and a [skeleton TLAPS proof](https://github.com/will62794/autoproofs/blob/main/AbstractRaft_IndProofs_test.tla) to Claude, along with a [few basic instructions](https://github.com/will62794/autoproofs/blob/main/AGENTS.md) about how to run TLAPS to check proof obligations.
-The ultimate goal is to check this induction step for [each separate lemma](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft_IndProofs_test.tla#L58-L73) and [each action](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft.tla#L199-L205) of the protocol.
-We then Claude Code go with this, asking it prove each of the 12 top-level theorems, one by one, and to give us a nicely formatted report of its results upon completion.
+We can give our candidate inductive invariant and a [skeleton TLAPS proof](https://github.com/will62794/autoproofs/blob/main/AbstractRaft_IndProofs_test.tla) to Claude, along with a [few basic agent instructions](https://github.com/will62794/autoproofs/blob/main/AGENTS.md) about how to run TLAPS to check proof obligations.
+The ultimate goal is to check the induction proof step for [each separate lemma](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft_IndProofs_test.tla#L58-L73) and [each action](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft.tla#L199-L205) of the protocol.
+We can let Claude Code go with this, asking it to prove each of the 12 top-level theorems, one by one, and to give us a nicely formatted report of its results upon completion.

 After around 4 hours of total runtime, with almost no human interaction, Claude was able to complete successful proofs for all of the 12 top-level theorems.
 The [full file](https://github.com/will62794/autoproofs/blob/proof-dev/AbstractRaft_IndProofs_test.tla) with complete proofs is around 1720 lines, up from a baseline of 296 lines in the starting [unproven file](https://github.com/will62794/autoproofs/blob/b61461f42b530232af2f039851a80f1120dc8046/AbstractRaft_IndProofs_test.tla).